lennertvdc/garde-la-peche-api/README.md

 ```
 npm run setup-db
 ```
 This will `create the database`.
 Then it will `migrate all the tables`.
-Finally it will `seed the oldest post data` into the posts table.

 ## Running the server